MATH 1100 01/03 8:00 a.m./9:30 a.m. TTh WRT 009 Spring Semester 2012

 Attendance is not a component of your point total, but the lectures provide an important complement to the text, sometimes presenting a different focus on the material.
 A dearth of quizzes will negatively impact your grade.

-On Tuesday, 17 January, I shall pass around a seating plan where you will indicate where you will sit for the remainder of the semester.
+On Tuesday, 29 August, I shall pass around a seating plan where you will indicate where you will sit for the remainder of the semester.
 I hope that this will facilitate my learning of your names and your learning of each other.
 Although I (as a representative of the faculty) and the library are two important reasons for coming to UNI to learn instead of reading books at home, your peers are also a valuable resource.

 This handout has been prepared using PC-Write.
 You should learn to use a word processor before you graduate.
 (It has been revised using the TPU texteditor on ICEMAN/COBRA/VIPER, textedit on a Sun, Kedit under Debian Linux, and gedit under Ubuntu Linux.)